 "Beautiful" simply does not describe the incomparable force known to the world as Patti LaBelle.
-The soulful songbird’s name has become synonymous with grace, style, elegance and class.
-Belting out classic rhythm and blues renditions, pop standards and spiritual sonnets have created the unique platform of versatility that Labelle is known and revered for.
+As time continues to evolve, the soulful songbird’s name has become synonymous with grace, style, elegance and class.
+Belting out classic rhythm and blues renditions, pop standards and spiritual sonnets have created the unique platform of versatility for which she is known and revered.

-In addition to her amazing career as an entertainer and entrepreneurial success, LaBelle’s work as a humanitarian is just as legendary.
-She remains an advocate for adoption, foster care, Big Sisters and the United Negro College Fund, among many other initiatives.
-While her celebrated career, which spans more than 50 years, is respected worldwide, she has also endured and survived personal strife.
-Within a 10-year period, she lost her mother, three sisters and best friend to diabetes and cancer.
-In 1994, LaBelle was diagnosed with diabetes and, shortly thereafter, became a spokesperson for the American Diabetes Association.
+World-renowned for her dynamic career as an entertainer and entrepreneurial success, Patti’s work as a humanitarian is just as legendary.
+She remains an advocate for adoption, diabetes, cancer, HIV/AIDS and many other causes and non-profit initiatives.
+While she has reached the heights of success throughout her 50-plus-year career, Patti has also endured and survived personal strife.
+Within a ten-year period, she lost her mother, three sisters and best friend to diabetes and cancer.
+In 1994, she was diagnosed with diabetes and shortly thereafter became a spokesperson for the American Diabetes Association.

 The same motivation that had Patricia Louise Holte blossom from a choir member to lead vocalist for Patti LaBelle & The Bluebelles and later Labelle, to a solo artist is the same energy that keeps her fire burning at seventy-five years young.
 “Each year I grow, and that’s a blessing from God.
 I do what I can do.
 I do what I feel God has given me the energy to do, so I just go out there and I do it…It’s not about making money because I don’t need money, but I need to sing.
 With a voice or without, I’ve got to get on that stage.”
 And the world is thankful that Patti’s voice sounds so good to our ears.